-Year ended July 31, 2021 2020 , 2019 (in thousands) Balance as of the beginning of the period \$ 130,236 \$ 103,732 \$ 45,578 Change during the period 215,520 26,504 58,154 Balance as of the end of the period \$ 345,756 \$ 130,236 \$ 103,732
+Year ended July 31, 2022 2021 2020 (in thousands) Balance as of the beginning of the period \$ 345,756 \$ 130,236 \$ 103,732 Change during the period 208,160 215,520 26,504 Balance as of the end of the period \$ 553,916 \$ 345,756 \$ 130,236

 The realization of deferred tax assets is dependent upon the generation of sufficient taxable income of the appropriate character in future periods.
 We regularly assess the ability to realize our deferred tax assets and establish a valuation allowance if it is more-likely-than-not that some portion of the deferred tax assets will not be realized.
 We weigh all available positive and negative evidence, including our earnings history and results of recent operations, scheduled reversals of deferred tax liabilities, projected future taxable income, and tax planning strategies.
-Due to the weight of objectively verifiable negative evidence, including our history of losses, we believe that it is more likely than not that our U.S. federal and, state deferred tax assets will not be realized as of July 31, 2021 and 2020, and as such, we have maintained a full valuation allowance against such deferred tax assets.
-During fiscal 2019, we determined that due to the weight of objectively verifiable negative evidence, our U.K. deferred tax assets are no longer more likely than not to be realized in the future and a full valuation allowance was recorded and has been maintained as of July 31, 2021 and 2020.
+Due to the weight of objectively verifiable negative evidence, including our history of losses, we believe that it is more likely than not that our U.S. federal and, state deferred tax assets will not be realized as of July 31, 2022 and 2021, and as such, we have maintained a full valuation allowance against such deferred tax assets.
+Due to the weight of objectively verifiable negative evidence, our U.K. deferred tax assets are more likely than not to be realized in the future and a full valuation allowance was recorded and has been maintained as of July 31, 2022 and 2021.

 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as our projections for growth.
 In the event we determine that we will be able to realize all or part of our net deferred tax assets in the future, the valuation allowance against our deferred tax assets will be reversed in the period in which we make such determination.
 The release of a valuation allowance may cause greater volatility in the effective tax rate in the periods in which the valuation allowance is released.
-The valuation allowance against our U.S. federal, state and U.K. deferred tax assets increased by \$215.5 million, \$26.5 million and \$58.2 million in fiscal 2021, fiscal 2020 and fiscal 2019, respectively.
-The increase in the valuation allowance in fiscal 2021, fiscal 2020 and fiscal 2019 was related to tax losses for which insufficient positive evidence exists to support their realizability.
+The valuation allowance against our U.S. federal, state and U.K. deferred tax assets increased by \$208.2 million, \$215.5 million and \$26.5 million in fiscal 2022, fiscal 2021 and fiscal 2020, respectively.
+The increase in the valuation allowance in fiscal 2022, fiscal 2021 and fiscal 2020 was related to tax losses for which insufficient positive evidence exists to support their realizability.

-As of July 31, 2021 and 2020, we have net operating loss carryforwards for U.S. federal income tax purposes of \$1,421.0 million and \$626.3 million, respectively, which are available to offset future federal taxable income.
+As of July 31, 2022 and 2021, we have net operating loss carryforwards for U.S. federal income tax purposes of \$2,016.3 million and \$1,421.0 million, respectively, which are available to offset future federal taxable income.
 Beginning in 2027, \$177.7 million of the federal net operating losses will begin to expire.
-The remaining \$1,243.3 million of the federal net operating losses will carry forward indefinitely.
-As of July 31, 2021 and 2020, we have net operating loss carryforwards for state income tax purposes of \$396.3 million and \$177.1 million, respectively.
-Beginning in 2024, \$300.1 million of state net operating losses will begin to expire at different periods.
-The remaining \$96.3 million of state net operating losses will carry forward indefinitely.
-As of July 31, 2021 and 2020, we had foreign net operating loss carryforward of \$54.6 million and \$19.5 million, respectively, all of which will be carried forward indefinitely.
-Beginning in 2027, \$0.9 million of foreign net operating losses will begin to expire.
-The remaining \$53.7 million of foreign net operating losses will carry forward indefinitely.
+The remaining \$1,838.6 million of the federal net operating losses will carry forward indefinitely.
+As of July 31, 2022 and 2021, we have net operating loss carryforwards for state income tax purposes of \$700.0 million and \$396.3 million, respectively.
+Beginning in 2024, \$532.3 million of state net operating losses will begin to expire at different periods.
+The remaining \$167.7 million of state net operating losses will carry forward indefinitely.
+As of July 31, 2022 and 2021, we had foreign net operating loss carryforward of \$67.8 million and \$54.6 million, respectively, all of which will be carried forward indefinitely.